yenrenART/fxhash-canvas-template/README.md

 # fxhash Canvas Template
-Simple https://fxhash.xyz/ canvas template to start with.
+Simple https://fxhash.xyz/ JS-Canvas template to start with.
 Uses **JavaScript** and **HTML Canvas**.
 Adapted from https://github.com/fxhash/fxhash-simple-boilerplate.

 This is still work-in-progress, code is subject to change.